Manual & Documentation

 bitKlavier is also available on iOS (iPhone and iPad) and can be downloaded onto your device from the app store.
 For full iOS functionality, you’ll need:

 bitKlavier can be used as a VST/AU in your DAW of choice.
 The implementation is not fully fleshed out – parameter automation is in the works – but bitKlavier can be used as a plugin instrument and mixed like any other plugin instrument.
-If you encounter any crashes or bugs while using bitKlavier with your DAW, please post on our forum or open a new issue on our GitHub page.
+If you encounter any crashes or bugs while using bitKlavier with your DAW, please contact us or open a new issue on our GitHub page.

 bitKlavier Home Screen